Liver Cancer Hepatocellular Carcinoma (cont.)

 - Blood tests: alfa-fetoprotein (AFP), which may be elevated in 70% of patients with liver cancer.
 AFP levels could be normal in liver cancer.
 A rising level of AFP is suspicious for liver cancer.
 Other labs tests include des-gamma-carboxy prothrombin, which can be elevated in most patients with liver cancer.

 - Imaging studies: Multiphasic helical CT scan and MRI with contrast of the liver are the preferred imaging for detecting the location and extent of blood supply to the cancer.
 If any imaging study is inconclusive, then an alternative imaging study or follow-up imaging study should be performed to help clarify the diagnosis.
 Lesions smaller than 1 cm are usually difficult to characterize.

-- Liver biopsy is performed to sample tissue from the lesion in the liver, which is then analyzed by the pathologist to confirm the suspected diagnosis of liver cancer.
+- Liver biopsy is performed to sample tissue from the lesion in the liver, which is analyzed by a pathologist to confirm the suspected diagnosis of liver cancer.
 Liver biopsy is not needed in every case, especially if the imaging study and lab markers are characteristic for liver cancer.
 Risks of liver biopsy are infection, bleeding, or seeding of the needle track with cancer.
 Seeding is when cancer cells get on the needle used for a biopsy and spread to other areas touched by the needle.
 Liver biopsy of suspected liver cancer carries the added risk of seeding the liver biopsy needle track in 1%-3% of cases.
 If a liver biopsy is inconclusive, then a repeat imaging study is recommended at three- to six-month intervals.
-Liver biopsy as well as imaging studies help in classifying liver cancers as per the Barcelona Clinic Liver Cancer staging system.

 Viewers share their comments